parenting

 Tips for Transitioning From Preschool to Kindergarten

-S o you’ve gotten through daycare and preschool, now what?
-Kindergarten can be a big transition for your little one, especially if they are going from a private center to a public school.
-They are leaving everyone that has become familiar to them behind and have to learn how to cope with the higher demands that come along with being a kindergartener.
-Here are some ways to assist you as a parent in guiding them along the way:
+So you’ve gotten through daycare and preschool, now what?
+Kindergarten can be a big transition for your little one, especially if they are going from a private child care center to a public school.
+They are leaving everyone that has become familiar behind, and have to learn how to cope with the higher demands that come along with being a kindergartener.
+The following tips for transitioning from preschool to kindergarten will help you as a parent in guiding your child along the way:

 Read More